 Headless CMS development can apply both to a part or the whole architecture:

 - If you only want to apply headless model to a specific part of the site, you would need to identify the section of the site that requires dynamic content and build a separate front-end for that section.
 This front-end would communicate with the back-end through APIs, allowing for real-time updates and a more interactive user experience.

 Benefits of headless development

 We’ve already mentioned some of the advantages of this approach.
 Let’s summarize them in a list:

 - Flexibility: With headless development, you can use any frontend technology you want, such as React, Vue, or Angular.
 This gives you the flexibility to choose the best tool for the job.

 - Scalability: Since the frontend and backend are separate, you can scale them independently.
 This means you can add more resources to the backend without affecting the frontend, and vice versa.

-- Faster development: With headless development, you can develop the frontend and backend independently, which can speed up development time.
+- Faster development: With headless model, you can develop the frontend and backend independently, which can speed up development time.